Getting Started with Voluntold

 Quick Tips

-- • Use clear, descriptive titles for opportunities
+• • Use clear, descriptive titles for your sign-up forms

-- • Include location details and any special instructions
+• • Include location and instructions in the form description

-- • Send broadcasts at least 1-2 weeks in advance
+• • Send the sign-up link at least 1-2 weeks in advance